 What does the word 'appropriated' mean?

-Thought of Use for a Used without Hidden away
+Thought of Use for a specific purpose Used without permission Hidden away

-specific permission

-purpose

 What does 'complied with' mean?
 Debated Obeyed Responded to Filled out

 Promenading describes a way of walking.
 What word do you think best describes the style of walking?
 Awkwardly Closely Stiffly Leisurely